nushea/WAAW/README.md

     * Text Viewer → Implemented
     * Hex Viewer → Implemented
     * Shell Emulator → TBD if it will be implemented
-    * Browser Emulator → TBD if it will be implemented
+    * Browser Emulator → Implemented
     * Local Files → TBD if it will be implemented
     * Local States → TBD if it will be implemented
     * Scope Creep → TBD when it will end